Otros Ejercicios

 For a taste of whiskey,

-I'll give you some advice.'
+I'll you some advice.'

 So I handed him my bottle,

-and he drank down my last swallow.
+and he drank down my swallow.

-Then he a cigarette
+he bummed a cigarette

 And me for a light.

-And the night got deathly quiet,
+And the night got quiet,

 And his face lost all expression.